ngagnon/flybywire/fly-protocol/spec.md

 Usage: MOVE from to

-Moves a file or folder.
+Moves/renames a file or folder.

 COPY
 ---